Teradata/product-help/VantageCloudLakeUseCases/content/ExternalObjectStore/README.md

 * [optionally] *AccessKey* : from the Access Key for your bucket - Secret Access Key example: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 ### Example 1
-This first example will select all rows in local sample_csv_local to copy the dataset to the object store's *sample1* partition:
+This first example will select all rows in sample_sensor to copy the dataset to the object store’s *sample1* partition:

 ```sql
 SELECT * FROM WRITE_NOS (